kstolen0/kstolen0.github.io/_posts/2025-06-08-concurrency-in-kotlin.md

 When I was first introduced to a Kotlin codebase, there were a lot of terms scattered throughout the project; `suspend`, `runBlocking`, `Flow` just to name a few.

 I didn't know what most of these meant or why they were used so I thought I'd do a little investigating.
-Turns out it's all about concurrency and generally our codebase wasn't really leveraging these tools.

-This post aims to share the knowledge I've gained and help you understand some of the concurrency tools offered by the Kotlin as well as how concurrency is enabled at a deeper level.

-# Serial, Concurrent, and Parallel tasks
+So I did a bit of research and chat to some colleagues and thought I'd share what I've learned along the way.

+This article aims to give you an introduction to the world of concurrency, how computers enable concurrent processes, and demystify a lot of the concurrency tools available in Kotlin.

+# What's the difference between serial, concurrent, and parallel tasks?

-Let's get this out of the way.
+This question usually comes up when talking about concurrency So let's get this out of the way.

 ![serial tasks](/assets/2025-06-16-concurrency/ser-tasks.png)

+Serial tasks are executed one at a time.
+When one task is completed, the next task begins.

-Serial means each task is executed one after the other.
-When a task is blocked, nothing is being executed.
+When a task is blocked (e.g. waiting for an API response), nothing is being executed.

 ![concurrent tasks](/assets/2025-06-16-concurrency/con-tasks.png)

 Concurrent means tasks are still only executed one at a time, but this time execution is interleaved between tasks.

-This is particularly useful as when one task is paused (e.g. waiting for an API response), another task can begin execution in the meantime.
+This is particularly useful as when one task is blocked, another task can begin execution in the meantime.

 ![parallel tasks](/assets/2025-06-16-concurrency/par-tasks.png)